FAQs

 As a result, the heading (Yaw) drift is inevitable, while roll and pitch angle can be compensated constantly by the gravity, hence smaller error (and also no accumulated error) in roll and pitch.

 A: The module does not support NTP, however it outputs timestamp in micro-seconds with each data package.
-With around 1Mbps serial data rate plus Inhibit Time (minimum waiting time between two data packages )set to 0, TransducerM output data rate can easily reach 100 Hz and above.
+With around 1Mbps serial data rate plus Inhibit Time set to 0 or ODR (Output Data Rate) set to equal to or higher than 100Hz, TransducerM output data rate can easily reach 100 Hz or above.
+Some TransducerM (including but not limited to TransducerM TM171, TM362) can reach 800Hz output maximum.

 Q: Enable Checkboxes